-Berkshire Community College has a goal of Zero Waste by the end of 2020.
+BCC strives to reduce waste and create an environmentally conscious campus.
 This involves long-term planning of campus activities, practices and policies which reduce the amount of waste materials going into the landfill.
-One of the ways we measure our progress is by participating in the annual Recyclemania contest, through which we've calculated that our current waste diversion rate is 84%.
-This means about four-fifths of our waste is being diverted from trash through re-use, recycling, and composting.
+One of the ways we measure our progress is by participating in the annual CR2ZW/RecycleMania contest.

 All branded plastic containers (such as soda and water bottles), metal cans, and other items on which you find a recycling symbol should be deposited in the plastic recycling receptacles provided by the College.
 A full guide for recycling and composting is below.